Bystander Intervention Probability Calculator

 Embed this calculator

-Copy and paste the HTML below to add the Bystander Intervention Probability Calculator - Modeling the Diffusion of Responsibility to your website.
+Copy and paste the HTML below to add the Bystander Intervention Probability Calculator for the Bystander Effect to your website.